ubc-tuehoang/Self-Contained-FAISS-LLM-with-Feedback/README.md

 -------------------------------

-_Prompt: As a peer of Remy, I'm Dang, and I’m delighted to give Remy’s extraordinary adventure an awesome review!_
+_Prompt: As a friend of Remy, I'm Dang, and I’m delighted to give Remy’s extraordinary adventure an awesome review!_

 ![alt text](image-7.png)